The Church and the counter-cult/anti-cult movements:

-The Church was widely criticized (largely by the counter-cult movement) becuase of its
+The Church was widely criticized (largely by the counter-cult movement) because of its

 unorthodox beliefs.
 During the early 1970's, at a time when the membership of the